Mediterranean Orzo Salad

 - 2 tablespoons fresh dill fronds or 2 teaspoons dried

 - mineral salt + pepper (or lemon pepper), or to taste

 - 2 lemons, juice of (about 3 – 4 tablespoons)

 - 3 – 4 tablespoons extra virgin olive oil, optional

-In a large bowl add the cooked orzo, red bell pepper, onion, chickpeas, artichoke, olives, tomatoes, pine nuts, parsley, dill, lemon pepper and salt.
+Assemble: In a large bowl add the cooked orzo, red bell pepper, onion, chickpeas, artichoke, olives, tomatoes, pine nuts, parsley, dill, salt and pepper.
 Add the lemon juice and optional oil over top, toss well to coat.
-Add more lemon-pepper and salt to taste.
+Season to taste.

 Serve chilled or at room temperature.

 Salad is great alone.
-Also, try adding a small handful of leafy greens to your serving for added freshness and fiber.
+Also, try adding a small handful of leafy greens such as arugula to your serving for added freshness and fiber.
 It’s delicious!

-Leftovers can be stored in the refrigerate in an airtight container, for up to 5 – 6 days.
+Store: Leftovers can be stored in the refrigerator in an airtight container, for up to 5 – 6 days.